 But is all of that work worth it?
 The only way to know for sure is by having a plan to track the most important landing page metrics—those that help you actively monitor the performance of your campaign.

-Whether you have pillar pages, an eBook download or you are monitoring a paid search landing page, Google Analytics can help you track your landing page and campaign success.
-And you’ll be happy to know, it’s easier than you think.
+Whether your landing page is a pillar page for topic cluster content, a gated download for an ebook, or a special offer you’re advertising via PPC ads, Google Analytics can help you track your campaign’s success.
+And you’ll be happy to know that it’s easier than you think.

 To track the results of your landing page campaign, you’ll need to understand:

 To appropriately evaluate the success of a marketing campaign that uses a landing page, you should track and monitor the following eight key landing page metrics.

 If you’re a digital marketer, you know the drill.

 If you’re like most marketing teams, you’re doing this multiple times on multiple pages and offers.
 So how can you assess your landing page engagement as a whole?
 By looking at Google Analytics metrics and answering questions like:

 You could certainly do this by digging through a variety of Google Analytics reports and dashboards, but wouldn’t it be nice to consolidate that information in one dashboard?

 Now you can benefit from the experience of our Google Analytics experts, who have put together a great Databox template showing all the most important KPIs for your landing page(s) performance.